Find yourself attracted to a multi specialist training contract alongside “a bunch of law geeks”? May the force be Slaughters

 • a willingness to take on responsibility

-We have approximately 95 vacancies for trainee solicitors each year.
-We look for candidates from a diverse range of backgrounds with a good 2:1 at undergraduate level from any university, and take law and non-law graduates.
-We use the Rare Contextual Recruitment System across all our trainee recruitment activity.
+We use the Rare Contextual Recruitment System for all of our opportunities.
 The system helps us to identify high potential candidates by putting applicants’ grades and achievements in the context of their social and educational background.

 This Firm's Rankings in